rohanphanse/art-gallery/README.md

 <img src = "https://raw.githubusercontent.com/rohanphanse/art-gallery/417e440d69aa3d395495d278c6f3bdb2b6f65c90/public/images/artworks.png" alt = "View and Heart Artworks" />

-At the bottom of the page, you will see a bunch of inputs, which can use to upload your own artworks to the gallery.
+At the bottom of the page, you will see a bunch of inputs, which you can use to upload your own artworks to the gallery.
 And that's it!

 <img src = "https://raw.githubusercontent.com/rohanphanse/art-gallery/417e440d69aa3d395495d278c6f3bdb2b6f65c90/public/images/add-artwork.png" alt = "Add Artworks" />